Reddimus/TrackExplorer/README.md

 ### Hardware PWM and DC Motors

 Hardware PWM was utilized to control the DC Motors of the robot.
 Hardware PWM is used to control the power delivered to the DC motors, providing an efficient and accurate way to control current delivered to the motors.
-The L298N motor driver was also utilized in order to drive the direction and speed of the DC motors.
-This is an H-bridge that enables a voltage to be applied across a load in either direction depending on the preference of the user.
-The L298N motor driver has two pins for PWM speed to allow the user to configure the speed of the motors depending on their respective duty cycles.
+The Pololu Motor Driver and Power Distribution Board features two DRV8838 motor drivers, one for each of the chassis’s motors, and a powerful switching step-down regulator that can supply a continuous 2.5 A at 5 V or 3.3 V.

 ### GPIO Interrupts